 Will Cleaning Help?

 Yes, it will.
+You should always make sure all your gear is clean and ready to rock!
 Golf grips go through a lot; they are exposed to sun, rain, dirt, human sweat and oil.
 They do last long but consistent abuse will have it falling apart.
 Cleaning your grip is very easy, you can use a washing agent with a pad, soft brush or a washcloth if it is a soft grip.
 Next, dip your golf grip in warm water to remove all of the soft, wipe with a towel and air-dry before use.
 Remember to be gentle and avoid using a harsh detergent.

 Cleaning your golf grip after every use will definitely help to increase the lifespan of your golf club but this does not mean that you can completely avoid changing it.
 At some point, the golf grip will have a clammy and sticky feel especially in wet periods, this is a good sign that you should regrip immediately.